Catholic resistance to Nazi Germany: Early resistance

 Hitler decided to strike at his chief political opponents both within and without the Nazi movement in a bloody purge: the Night of the Long Knives.
 The purge lasted two days over 30 June and 1 July 1934.
 Leading rivals of Hitler in the Nazi movement were murdered, along with over 100 opposition figures, including high-profile Catholic resistors.
 Erich Klausener became the first Catholic martyr.
 Hitler personally ordered the arrest of Jung and his transfer to Gestapo headquarters, Berlin.
 Like Klausener, he was murdered in the Long Knives purge.
 Papen, who was probably also listed for execution, protested, but fell back in line and did not challenge Hitler again.

 The church had resisted attempts by the new Nazi Government to close its youth organisations and Adalbert Probst, the national director of the Catholic Youth Sports Association, was also eliminated in the purge – abducted and later found dead, allegedly "shot while trying to escape".

 On 2 August 1934, the aged President von Hindenberg died.
-The offices of President and Chancellor were combined, and Hitler ordered the Army to swear an oath directly to him.
+The offices of President and Chancellor were combined and bestowed upon Hitler by the "Law Concerning the Head of State of the German Reich".
+The German armed forces were required to swear an oath of loyalty, not to the constitution or the state, but to Hitler personally.
 Hitler declared his "revolution" complete.